peterjobes/jekyll-now/_posts/2019-07-08-losing-the-plot-chevy-chase-2019.md

 There are a few basic elements of a good narrative — you have a character, some conflict or adversity, and then a resolution.
 The thing that keeps us reading, watching or listening is the tension between those things.

 The writers of the medieval Ballad of the Chevy Chase understood this.
 They recounted a tale of Harry Hotspur, Earl of Northumberland, going on a hunt in the Cheviot Hills.
-The Scottish Earl Douglas saw this as an invasion and set off in pursuit.
-In the following Battle, Douglas lost his life.
+The Scottish Earl Douglas saw this as an invasion and set off in pursuit, losing his life in the following battle.
 It had all those elements of a good story.

 Seven centuries later, competing in the 63rd Chevy Chase fell race, I expected a similarly epic story — though hopefully without a death at the end.
-What more would you expect from a race steeped in such heritage?
+What more would you want from a race steeped in such heritage?
 I was already penning a race report in my head, usually ending with me struggling and behind target but mustering a heroic climb out of Hell’s Path to scrape by with a second to spare.

 >I expected a similarly epic story — though hopefully without a death at the end